rkt/rkt/Documentation/configuration.md

 These fields must be specified and cannot be empty.

 `rktKind` describes the type of the configuration.
-This is to avoid putting unrelated values into single monolitic file.
+This is to avoid putting unrelated values into single monolithic file.

 `rktVersion` allows configuration versioning for each kind of configuration.
 A new version should be introduced when doing some backward-incompatible changes: